Science Imagine UBC Orientation Leader Position Description 2025

 Assist with the delivery of the new-to-UBC Science Transition Experience through October 11, 2025 by:

-• Maintaining regular contact (via email, in person meetings, etc.) with your Imagine Senior Orientation Leader
+• Maintain regular contact with your Imagine Senior Orientation Leader

 Additional Information for Orientation Leaders Supporting Transfer Students

-In addition to the Imagine UBC Orientation Leader requirements and time commitments outlined, leaders working with transfer students will:
+In addition to the Imagine UBC Orientation Leader requirements and time commitments outlined, leaders working with transfer students will reach out to students in early July.

 Time Commitment